 Intra-Cytoplasmic Sperm Injection (ICSI)

-Intra-Cytoplasmic Sperm Injection (ICSI) is a modification of the in vitro fertilization (“Test-tube baby”) technique where the egg is fertilized outside the body by injecting the sperm directly into it.
+Intra-Cytoplasmic Sperm Injection (ICSI) is a modification of the in vitro fertilisation (“Test-tube baby”) technique where the egg is fertilised outside the body by injecting the sperm directly into it.
 The embryo(s) are then introduced back into the woman’s uterus in the same way as for IVF.

 ICSI is typically suitable for several groups of patients, such as:

 - Couples with previous poor fertilisation using IVF.

 The woman is given fertility drugs to stimulate her ovaries and the development of several mature follicles.
 Each of these follicles may contain an egg.
 The recruitment and development of the follicles is regularly monitored by ultrasound scans and blood tests.
 This is to ensure that the ovarian stimulation is both safe and effective.

 Once suitable mature follicles have been produced the eggs are collected using an ultrasound-guided needle.
 This procedure is performed under sedation/local anesthetic.
 The collected eggs are then placed into culture in the embryology laboratory.